How to beat Jannik Sinner and Carlos Alcaraz – according to their rivals

 But the point stands that Sinner, the world No 1, a four-time grand slam champion, and Carlos Alcaraz, world No 2 and five-time grand slam champion, are a cut above the rest of the field.
 After Sunday’s clash in New York, they will have won the last eight majors between them and contested the three most recent finals among themselves.
 It is the first time in the Open era that the same two players will contest three of the four slam finals in a season.

-Stefanos Tsitsipas, part of the much-maligned ‘90s generation’ of players who never quite reached the top, summed up why Alcaraz and Sinner are nigh on untouchable.
+Stefanos Tsitsipas, part of the much-maligned 1990s generation of players who never quite reached the top, summed up why Alcaraz and Sinner are nigh on untouchable.
 “They are the ones shining,” he said, in his usual poetic style, in a press conference earlier this summer.

 So how do you go about beating them?